syntax-tree/hast/readme.md

-contains a `hidden` (boolean) attribute, which is reflected as a `hidden` property name set to `true` (boolean) as value in HAST, and `<input minlength="5">`, which contains a `minlength` (valid non-negative integer) attribute, is reflected as a property `minLength` set to `5` (number) in HAST.
+contains a `hidden` (boolean) attribute, which is reflected as a `hidden` property name set to `true` (boolean) as value in HAST, and `<input minlength="5">`, which contains a `minlength` (valid integer) attribute, is reflected as a property `minLength` set to `5` (number) in HAST.

-> In JSON, the property value `null` must be treated as if the
-> property was not included.
+> In JSON, the value `null` must be treated as if the property was not included.
-> In JavaScript, both `null` and `undefined` must be similarly
+> In JavaScript, both `null` and `undefined` must be similarly ignored.
-> ignored.

 The DOM is strict in reflecting those properties, and HAST is not, where the DOM treats `<div hidden=no></div>` as having a `true`